 Each Sunday in term time our 6.47 youth group meets @6.47pm for games, activities, learning and worship.
 We also have annual events including our 24 hours away, our 24-hour sleepover and our events with Y-Journey with a half-term holiday and Nighthawks ( a long midnight walk with a service at dawn).

 This is led by our CYP Worker, Mark Harrison and volunteers and it is an ecumenical group supported by other churches and those without a church.

 Interested?
 Contact Revd Mark Worthington or Mark Harrison direct!

-We are privileged to take an active part in the life of our local Primary and secondary schools:
+We are privileged to take an active part in the life of our local Primary schools:

 - Harlow Green Community Primary School

 - Kibblesworth Academy

 Revd Mark Worthington takes assemblies in each school and some classes.
 He is delighted to help the children learn about the places of worship,

 - why the churches are built and furnished as they are

 - and how we grow in our relationship with God through prayer, reading the bible and belonging to a worshipping community.